stevenblair/rapid61850/README.md

 #### Get value ####

-Returns the value of the specified element.
+Returns the value of the specified element and all sub-elements, if applicable.
+The is effectively the default response for the server; if no Logical Device is specified, then all data for the entire IED will be returned.

 HTTP `GET` with: `/<LD>/<ObjectRef>`